irenehr/Getting-And-Cleaning-Data-Project/README.md

 The steps (also written as comments in the run_analysis.R) are the following:

- Read the 6 files inside train and test folders
+ Read the 6 files inside train and test folders.

- Set a name in V1 columns (in y_test, subject_test, y_train, subject_train) to avoid confusion
+ Set a name in V1 columns (in y_test, subject_test, y_train, subject_train) to avoid confusion.

- Merge the 3 test files (all 3 have same number of rows) Merge the 3 train files (all 3 have same number of rows) Merge test and train data (both have same number of columns) Read the file that contains activities names
+ Merge the 3 test files (all 3 have same number of rows).

+ Merge the 3 train files (all 3 have same number of rows).

+ Merge test and train data (both have same number of columns).

+ Read the file that contains activities names.

- Use descriptive activity names to name the activities in the data set from activity_labels file Read the file that contains features names
+ Use descriptive activity names to name the activities in the data set from activity_labels file.

+ Read the file that contains features names.

- Find features containing the words "mean" or "std" (index) Subset mergedData based on the features_list to a temporary file (79 columns) Besure to also keep "activity" and "subject" to a second temporary file !!!
-(2 columns) Make a list of the names of the features (with the value = TRUE now we have the names returned rather than indexes) Rename the columns of the first temporary file
+ Find features containing the words "mean" or "std" (index).

+ Subset mergedData based on the features_list to a temporary file (79 columns).

+ Besure to also keep "activity" and "subject" to a second temporary file !!!
+(2 columns)

+ Make a list of the names of the features (with the value = TRUE now we have the names returned rather than indexes).

+ Rename the columns of the first temporary file.

+ Merge the two files (total 81 columns).

+ load reshape2 library.

- Merge the two files (total 81 columns) load reshape2 library create tidy data set with the average of each variable for each activity and each subject using reshape2 library. write the tidy data to a txt file
+ create tidy data set with the average of each variable for each activity and each subject using reshape2 library.

+ write the tidy data to a txt file.

 Enjoy :)